England

 See full description

-On successfully completing this course, we’ll award you our Master of Science in Systems Thinking in Practice.
+You’ll be awarded a Master of Science in Systems Thinking in Practice upon successful completion.
 You’ll be entitled to use the letters MSc Sys Prac (Open) after your name.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.